fracab/SelfOrganizingMaps/README.md

 # Self Organizing Maps

-This project uses a machine learning methodology to explore spatial data and test the efficacy of the Scottish Index of Multi Deprivartion (SIMD) (Scottish Government, 2016).
+This project uses a machine learning methodology to explore spatial data and test the efficacy of the Scottish Index of Multi Deprivation (SIMD) (Scottish Government, 2016).

 ## Background

-The Self Organizing maps (SOM) is an algorithm belonging to the broad family of the Artificial Neural Networks.
+The Self Organizing Maps (SOM) is an algorithm belonging to the broad family of the Artificial Neural Networks.
 Given a dataset with multiple variables and observations it performs both (1) clustering and (2) dimensional reduction (Skupin and Agarwal, 2008).
 * Clustering means that the SOM algorithm evaluates the similarities and the differences between the observations, grouping together the ones that are more similar.
 * The dimensional reduction takes place when the SOM represents high dimensional data (many variables) in a 2-dimensional space, consisting of a grid of cells.
 These characteristics make the SOM a very good tool for initial data-mining exploration (Vesanto and Alhoniemi, 2000).